Raspberry Pi 4

-The Raspberry Pi 4 is a unique platform to work on Atmosphere compared to other supported hardware as it’s a Linux computer and not a single-purpose development board, so it runs an Atmosphere project alongside other applications as opposed to being the sole the firmware running on the device.
+The Raspberry Pi 4 is a unique platform compared to other Atmosphere supported hardware being a Linux computer and not a single-purpose development board, and runs an Atmosphere project alongside other applications as opposed to being the sole firmware on the device.
 Atmosphere projects installed on the Raspberry Pi 4 run as a system service, and will start on boot alongside other system services.
 Likewise, they execute and can be stopped in the same manner as other applications.

 Users are expected to have a moderate understanding of working with a Raspbery Pi and embedded Linux systems prior to use with Atmosphere.
 It's recommended to read the official Raspberry Pi documentation beforehand for information on configuring the computer and usage details.

 Raspberry Pi 4 projects start with the following sensor elements imported from the Element Library:

 Projects created for the Raspberry Pi 4 within Atmosphere Studio don’t require a connectivity aspect built into them in order to communicate with Atmosphere.
 Instead, the application generated from Atmosphere uses the native connectivity running on the Raspberry Pi 4 – such as Ethernet or Wi-Fi – to send data to the cloud.